Christianity and Artistic Practice: Visualising Faith Through Contemporary Art

 Artistic Theme

 Life I explores the invisible connections between human beings and the forces that sustain life.
 Developed during the Christian artists' residency Look!
-This is My Faith (2024), the work emerged from an investigation into how people communicate beyond words—through eye contact, presence, emotion, and what might be described as a person's "spirit state."
+This is My Faith (2024), the work emerged from an investigation into how people communicate beyond words, through eye contact, presence, emotion, and what might be described as a person's "spirit state."

 The project asks how unseen aspects of existence can be made visible.
 Inspired by the continuous rhythm of the human heartbeat and the subtle exchanges that occur between individuals, Life I reflects on interconnectedness, presence, and the mystery of life itself.
-During the development of the work, the visual arrangement of the lines began to evoke Brownian Motion, the seemingly random movement of microscopic particles.
-This observation raised broader questions about hidden forces that shape both the physical and spiritual dimensions of human experience.

 Christian Metaphor